Kang Full: Children picture books

-Kang's wish to create something for his daughter led him to write the children's book Hi, Friend.
-It was published in January 2013 as the "first birthday gift" for his daughter.
-The book quickly gained popularity and became the 14th best-selling book during the fourth week of that year.
-Later, in December, Hi, Friend was adapted into a family musical, filled with meaningful messages for children.
+In January 2013, Kang published his first children's picture book, Hi, Friend (안녕, 친구야).
+Written as a dedication to his daughter, the book reached the top 20 on national bestseller lists in its first month of release.
+Later, in December, Hi, Friend was adapted into a family musical.
 Produced through a collaboration between the performance production company NEO and the Hwaseong City Cultural Foundation, the musical was performed at the U&I Center Hwaseong Art Hall from December 19 to 31.